All Episodes

 The House Democratic Caucus is kind of like the DNC's sister group within the House.

-And it was run by Xavier Basera.
+And it was run by Xavier Becerra.

 He was the chairman of it.

-Just like Wasserman Schultz was chairman of the DNC, he was chairman of the Democratic Caucus when he was hacked.
+Just like Wasserman Schultz was chairman of the DNC, he was chairman of the Democratic caucus when he was hacked.

 And he never said a word.